khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 - **Is a form of system testing:**  E2E testing is a type of system testing that targets the entire application, but it differs in its focus on a specific user or business workflow perspective.

+### Smoke testing

+Smoke tests are basic tests that check the basic functionality of an application.
+They are meant to be quick to execute, and their goal is to give you the assurance that the major features of your system are working as expected.

+Smoke tests can be useful right after a new build is made to decide whether or not you can run more expensive tests, or right after a deployment to make sure that they application is running properly in the newly deployed environment.
 ### Acceptance testing

 Acceptance testing is the final stage of testing a product, especially software, to determine if it meets the specified requirements and is ready for delivery.
 It involves a formal evaluation, often by the customer or end-user, to ensure the product fulfills user needs and business requirements, and is functionally sound.
 Acceptance testing verifies the system as a whole against the original contract or specifications